Police investigating firearms incident in Rānui, West Auckland

-At least one person is understood to have been critically injured after a reported shooting in West Auckland.
+Police are on the hunt for those responsible for a shooting that has left one person in a serious condition in hospital.

-Police and emergency services were called to a property in the suburb of Rānui after reports of a firearms incident shortly after 10pm on Sunday night.
+Police and emergency services were called to a property in the suburb of Rānui after reports of a firearms incident late last night.

 The Herald understands one person suffered critical injuries in the incident.